 Too much time in the sun poses similar health risks for our dogs and cats as it does for ourselves.
 Like humans, pets can experience sunburns — which not only can be painful, but also can increase risk for certain types of skin cancer.
 Topically applied sunscreen can protect your pet from the harmful effects of the sun, but should always be used in conjunction with efforts to reduce overall sun exposure by providing shade and other sun barriers whenever possible.
-Use a non-toxic hypoallergenic sunscreen formulated specifically for use in pets, as your pet could lick and ingest some of the product after it has been applied.
+Use a non-toxic, hypoallergenic sunscreen formulated specifically for use on pets, as your pet could lick and ingest some of the product after it has been applied.

 SUN EXPOSURE IN DOGS: